shaheennabi/shaheennabi/README.md

 - **MLOps**
 - **DevOps**

 I am dedicated to contributing to open-source AI projects and staying up-to-date with current trends like Retrieval-Augmented Generation (RAG) and LLM-based agents.
-I use statistics and mathematics to develop and refine deep learning algorithms, optimizing their performance and accuracy.

 ### 📫 Connect